Multarix/Discord-Remove-Useless-UI-Elements/README.md

-# Discord: Remove useless chat buttons
+# Discord: Remove Uselsss UI Elements
-Remove the gift nitro, gif and sticker buttons from the chat bar in discord!
+Remove the gift nitro, activity buttons and more!

 ## IMPORTANT INFO - 26/01/2022
 Discord seems to have disabled accessing the developer console within the production version.<br>